The fatal beating of Tyre Nichols, explained

 The long-term effectiveness of such measures remains to be seen.
 But they represent a small step away from the kind of policing that left Nichols, and so many before him, dead.

-Update, January 28, 4:19 pm: This story was originally published on January 27 and has been updated with additional context from released video footage and the death of Tyre Nichols.
+Update, January 29, 5:20 pm ET: This story was originally published on January 27 and has been updated with additional context from released video footage and the death of Tyre Nichols, as well as to include comments that came in after publication.